Hurricane Jeanne: Lesser Antilles

-In its formative stages, Tropical Storm Jeanne dropped heavy rainfall across the northeastern Caribbean, reaching around 300 mm on Guadeloupe.
-The communes of Bouillante, Deshaies, and Pointe-Noire were the hardest hit.
-In Bouillante, 60 homes were damaged.
-The storm ruptured water pipes in the city of Bois Malher, isolating about 1,000 people.
-Damage to businesses resulted in 30 employees being laid-off.
-Crops also suffered impact, especially bananas.
-At the Malendure resort, which is located along the coast, the pier, restaurants, and dive base were rendered unusable.
-In Deshaies, 110 homes were severely damaged, including 60 in the city of Ferry.
-About a dozen boats were beached or capsized.
-Many roads and bridges were inflicted with damage.
-In Point-Noire, nearly 300 single-family homes were damaged or demolished.
-Three bridges were destroyed, while numerous roads were also affected.
-Further south in Vieux-Habitants, roads also suffered damage, particularly in the Beaugendre area, leaving a dozen households isolated.
-A primary school was impacted beyond repairs.
-In Saint-François, a trench was dug along a major highway to prevent a residential subdivision from flooding.

-The heavy rains also caused low-lying flooding on Antigua and Barbuda, where the rainfall reached 2.03 in.
+In its formative stages, Jeanne dropped heavy rainfall across the northeastern Caribbean, reaching 309 mm at the Marie-Galante Airport in Guadeloupe.
+Families evacuated in Deshaies and on the island of Marie-Galante.
+The rainfall overflowed rivers and produced landslides along the west coast of Guadeloupe.
+Rainfall totals on other islands in the region included 69 mm on Saint Martin, 35 mm on Martinique, and 22 mm on Saint Barthélemy.
+Wind gusts reached 68 km/h on Martinique and Saint Barthélemy.
+Rainfall on Antigua and Barbuda, reaching 2.03 in, caused low-lying flooding.
 In the British Virgin Islands, the storm's rains led to landslides that covered roads.
 In the United States Virgin Islands, Jeanne dropped 12.67 in of rainfall at Charlotte Amalie, the territory's capital on St. Thomas.
 Around 20 people on the island required rescue from floods.
 On the nearby island of Saint Croix, there were unofficial reports of 94 mph wind gusts, while rainfall accumulated to 8.73 in.
 The storm caused landslides, flooding, and crop damage on the island.
 During the storm, two prisoners escaped from a St. Croix jail.
 On St. John, the storm downed trees and caused landslides.
 Damage throughout the territory totaled US$6.4 million, and about 50,000 people lost power.